-As Villa fans we all know the well-worn phrase of ‘proud history’…in fact in the lean times of late, our rivals can’t help but point out we’re stuck in it.
+As Aston Villa fans, we all know the well-worn phrase, that begins ‘proud history’.
+In fact, in the lean times of late, our rivals can’t help but point out we’re stuck in it.
 But hey, what is the point of a trophy cabinet if not to store history in?

 MOMS had a good chat with Adam who works at the Museum to get an insight into what it offers Villa fans in particular.

 When you arrive at the museum, one of the first things that will greet you is the team that was most recently inducted into the Hall of Fame, Aston Villa’s 1982 European Cup winning team.
 A deserved place, after all, that team of underdogs achieved one of the greatest English victories of the famous cup.
 There’s also a framed program of the final on show (which reminds me, I still need to get a frame for mine).